VektrexElectronicSystems/SpikeSafePythonSamples/run_spikesafe_operating_modes/run_single_pulse/README.md

 ## **Run Single Pulse Mode**

 ### Overview
-Operates SpikeSafe as pulsed current source outputting a single pulse with user-specified output current and Pulse On Time.
+Operates SpikeSafe as a pulsed current source outputting a single pulse with user-specified output current and Pulse On Time.
 Pulses are outputted when the "Output Trigger" SCPI command is received.

 A channel that is operating in Single Pulse mode can output as many pulses as specified while enabled.
 A pulse will only be outputted if the command is received after the previous pulse is complete.
 When a channel is enabled but no pulse is outputting, the user is able to change the Set Current.